siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_declare_source}

-Note the template argument `string` to `Source`.
-This tells that the process has exactly one *port* of type `string` and that this port is used to transmit data to other processes.
+Note the template argument `std::string` to `Source`.
+This tells that the process has exactly one *port* of type `std::string` and that this port is used to transmit data to other processes.
 The user-defined code can access the ports via the parameters of the function.
 Thus, each parameter corresponds to exactly one port.
 In our example, the result of the process is stored in a variable `str`, which is passed by reference.

 The replacement of the strings can be done by a *parallel* process, which means that multiple invocations of the process may be executed simultaneously.
 In general, processes that neither have any side effects nor maintain a state can safely be executed in parallel.
 This helps to avoid bottlenecks that arise when some processes are faster than others.
-Suppose, for example, that **replace** requires up to 50 ms to execute, whereas **read** and **write** each requires 10 ms to execute.
+Suppose, for example, that **replace** requires up to 50 ms to execute, whereas **read** and **write** each require 10 ms to execute.
 If only one invocation of **replace** could be executed at a time, the throughput would be at most 20 elements per second.
 Since **replace** is a parallel process, however, the network may start a new invocation every 10 ms. Hence, up to five invocations may be executed in parallel, yielding a throughput of 100 elements per second.
-To compensate for variations in the runtime of parallel stages, may execute them *out-of-order*.
+To compensate for variations in the runtime of parallel stages, they may be executed *out-of-order*.
 As a result, the order in which the elements of a stream enter and leave parallel stages is not necessarily preserved.
 In our example, the runtime of **replace** may vary significantly due to the fact that not all lines have the same length and that the number of replacements depends on the content.
-However, let us now return to our example.
-The **replace** process is constructed from the function
+Before we go into more detail, let us first consider the following function

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_replace_function}

-like this:
+and how to construct the corresponding **replace** process:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_declare_replace}

-The template parameter `Network::Inputs<string>` specifies that the process has one port serving as input.
-Analogously, `Network::Outputs<string>` specifies that there is one port serving as output.
+The template parameter `Network::Inputs<std::string>` specifies that the process has one port serving as input.
+Analogously, `Network::Outputs<std::string>` specifies that there is one port serving as output.

 Since the last process (**write**) does not have any outputs, we make it a *Sink*.
-Unlike parallel processes, sinks are always executed *in-order*. takes care that the elements are automatically reordered according to their original order in the stream.
-In this way, the externally visible behavior is preserved even if some parallel stages may be executed out-of-order.
+Unlike parallel processes, sinks are always executed *in-order*.
+EMB² takes care that the elements are automatically reordered according to their original order in the stream.
+This way, the externally visible behavior is preserved even if some parallel stages may be executed out-of-order.
 The function

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_sink_function}